ym3k/vhd-fix/README.md

 convert to/from XenServer VHD

-  Convert from Microsoft VHD to read xen vhd-util (fix CHS geometry).
+  Convert from Microsoft VHD to read XenServer 6.0.2 vhd-util (fix CHS geometry).
-  Convert from Xen blktap2 batmap-added VHD to Microsoft VHD format.
+  Convert from XenServer blktap2 batmap-added VHD to Microsoft VHD format.

 Requre:
   perl 5.6 or later.